Cuisine of the Southern United States: Barbecue

-"White barbecue sauce" made with mayonnaise, pepper and vinegar is an Alabama specialty usually served with smoked barbecue chicken.
+"White barbecue sauce" made with mayonnaise, pepper and vinegar is a specialty of Alabama barbecue usually served with smoked barbecue chicken.

-"Yellow barbecue sauce" made with a mustard base is unique to South Carolina and has roots in mass immigration of Germans to the area in the mid 1700s.
+"Yellow barbecue sauce" made with a mustard base is unique to South Carolina barbecue and has roots in the mass immigration of Germans to the area in the mid-1700s.

+For barbecue in the United States, each Southern locale has its own variety of barbecue, particularly sauces.
+In recent years, the regional variations have blurred as restaurants and consumers experiment and adapt the styles of other regions.
+South Carolina is the only state that traditionally features all four recognized barbecue sauces, including mustard-based, vinegar-based, and light and heavy tomato-based sauces.
+North Carolina sauces vary by region; eastern North Carolina uses a vinegar-based sauce, the center of the state uses Lexington-style barbecue, with a combination of ketchup and vinegar as its base, and western North Carolina uses a heavier ketchup base.
+Memphis barbecue is best known for tomato- and vinegar-based sauces.
+In some Memphis establishments and in Kentucky, meat is rubbed with dry seasoning (dry rubs) and smoked over hickory wood without sauce.
+The finished barbecue is then served with barbecue sauce on the side.

 Fried chicken

 Fried chicken is among the region's best-known exports.
-It is believed that the Scots, and later Scottish immigrants to many southern states had a tradition of deep frying chicken in fat, unlike their English counterparts who baked or boiled chicken.
-However, some sources trace the origin of fried chicken to Southern and Western England where most of the Early settlers to the South came from.
+It is believed that the Scots, and later Scottish immigrants to many Southern states, had a tradition of deep-frying chicken in batter with seasonings and fat, unlike their English counterparts who baked or boiled chicken.
+However, some sources trace the origin of fried chicken to Southern and Western England where most of the early settlers to the South came from.
 They conclude that Southern and Western England had a strong tradition of frying, simmering, and sautéing meats in a skillet as opposed to East Anglia which favored baking and boiling meats.

-Coming from Africa, African Americans also brought their methods of frying foods with them.
-Frying was a common method for food preparation for slaves since it was quick and accessible.
-During slavery in the 1800s, as the only animals slaves were allowed to own were yard chickens, African Americans began frying their chicken using the same methods they used to fry other foods.
-Later in the 1800s, before the Civil War, fried chicken could also be sold by enslaved people to raise money to buy their freedom.
-Soon, this led to the association of African-Americans in the South and fried chicken.

-Fried chicken was popularized by African Americans and this helped it become one of the most popular and important southern cuisines in the United States.
-The importance of fried chicken to southern cuisine is apparent through the multiple traditions and different adaptations of fried chicken, such as KFC; Nashville's Prince's Hot Chicken Shack; or the Cajun-inspired Bojangles' Famous Chicken 'n Biscuits and Popeyes Chicken.
+The importance of fried chicken to Southern cuisine is apparent through the multiple traditions and different adaptations of fried chicken, such as KFC, Nashville's Prince's Hot Chicken Shack, or the Cajun-inspired Bojangles' Famous Chicken 'n Biscuits and Popeyes Chicken.